GrinonBarrett/Taksidos/To Do.md

 * Finish Languages.
 * Add Ashellen, a powder for washing gear.
 Can be used for washing one's body parts but can cause damage to the skin if used more than rarely.
-* Create a fire combat spell.Perhaps a wildfire spell that spreads from a set point that can implode at the caster's command.
+* Create a fire combat spell.
+Perhaps a wildfire spell that spreads from a set point that can implode at the caster's command.
 * Also create a Dancing Flame spell, which produces a wild shape of fire tou can concentrate on to teleport as a reaction to another space.
 Anything that gets too close to the fire is attacked by it, even allies.
 * Create an acid combat spell.
-Perhaps that bouncing ooze spell idea rhat would be akin to a chain lightning.
+Perhaps that bouncing ooze spell idea that would be akin to a chain lightning.
 * Create an acid equivalent of fireball?
 * Create a sonic combat spell.
-* Create a Sparks spell which can ignite kindling just fine or influct an electrical attack.
-A critical hit is treated like that of a fire attack.
-* * Create a spell where the caster conjures shooting stars to be directed each round.
-If attack roll is even, its radiant.
-If odd, its ki.
 * Create a set of magic weapons that reward the user for having Warrior Mastery of the weapon type.
 Make 2 for each weapon type.
 Ball and Chain Lightning will be one.
 (Longsword and mace are done)

 Next update: